DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 Add any comments on issues related to for example: research on human embryos and fetuses, and/or human cells and tissues; collection of personal data and obtaining consent; animal research; research in non-EU countries; unintended effects on the environment, health and safety; and the potential misuse of research results.
 See also [EU/H2020's guidelines on How to complete your ethics self-assessment.](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/guidance/how-to-complete-your-ethics-self-assessment_en.pdf)

 #### [DMP Tuuli](https://zenodo.org/records/5242629) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 How will you manage the rights of the data you use, produce and share?
 (2.2) Describe how you will agree upon the rights of use related to your research data – including the collected, produced and (re)used data of your project.
 Here, you can employ your categorisation in the first question.
 Each of these categories involves different rights and licenses.
 Describe the transfer of rights procedures relevant to your project.
 Describe confidentiality issues if applicable in your project.
 License your data!
- Tips for best practices
+Tips for best practices:

- • Agreements on rights of use should be made as early as possible in the project life cycle.
+* Agreements on rights of use should be made as early as possible in the project life cycle.
- • Have you gained consent for data preservation and sharing?
- • Follow the funder's or publisher's policies.
+* Have you gained consent for data preservation and sharing? • Follow the funder's or publisher's policies.
- • It is recommended to make all of the research data, code and software created within a research project available for reuse, e.g., under a Creative Commons (https://creativecommons.org/choose/), GNU (https://www.gnu.org/licenses/gpl-3.0.en.html) or MIT license (https://opensource.org/licenses/MIT), or under another relevant license.
+* It is recommended to make all of the research data, code and software created within a research project available for reuse, e.g., under a [Creative Commons](https://creativecommons.org/choose/), [GNU](https://www.gnu.org/licenses/gpl-3.0.en.html) or [MIT license](https://opensource.org/licenses/MIT), or under another relevant license.

 #### [SND - Checklist DMP](https://zenodo.org/records/6424769) [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [Does the project need ethical approval or has it been approved?
 Enter the reference number here.]